Memoirs and Adventures of a Man of Quality: Form

 The novel is narrated in the first person by the unnamed "Man of Quality".
 The literary scholar English Showalter names Memoirs and Adventures as a defining example of eighteenth-century French novels which use their narrators to maintain the classical unities of time and place.
 A brief "Note from the Editor" presents the novel as a found manuscript, claiming that the editor received the manuscript personally from the narrator, whose name is withheld to protect his privacy.

 The French scholar Benjamin Baker describes the novel as having a "segmentary esthetic", which forgoes an overarching plot in favour of loosely-connected episodes.
+The literary historian R. A. Francis describes it as "vivid but sometimes rambling".
 Like Prévost's other novels, according to the French scholar Jean Norgaisse, its narrative is an "incessant quest" characterized by "anguish" for both the protagonist and the characters he encounters: Norgaisse says, "Their quests always end in failure."

 Like many eighteenth-century novels, Memoirs and Adventures was written in installments that were published without a firm plan for how many volumes the work would eventually encompass.
 Each installment stops at a point that could plausibly be the end of the work.
 The Prévost scholar Jean Sgard has described Memoirs and Adventures as being four novels overlapping with each other: volumes one and two; volumes three and four; volumes five and six; and volume seven, Manon Lescaut.
 Of these, he considers the first pair of volumes and Manon Lescaut the most "unified" and complete as narratives.